 The tamarind tree is one of the most vital multipurpose tropical fruit tree species in the Indian subcontinent.

 It produces pod-like fruit that contains a brown, edible pulp used in cuisines around the world.
 The pulp is also used in traditional medicine and as a metal polish.

 The leaves are usually evergreen but may shed temporarily in very dry areas during the hot season

-Every part of T. indica plant (root, bark, flower, fruit, seed, and leaves) not only has rich nutritional benefits and broad medicinal uses but also has industrial and economic importance.
+Every part of the T. indica plant (root, bark, flower, fruit, seed, and leaves) not only has rich nutritional benefits and broad medicinal uses but also has industrial and economic importance.

-The fruits, flattish, bean like, unevenly curved and bulged pods, are borne plenty along the new branches.
+The fruits, flattish, bean-like, unevenly curved, and bulged pods, are borne plenty along the new branches.

-The mature fruit pulps can be sweet or sour and are used for various culinary, medicinal, food and ornamental purposes.
+The mature fruit pulps can be sweet or sour and are used for various culinary, medicinal, food, and ornamental purposes.